promregator/promregator/docs/enrichment.md

 ## Additional Labels for Provided Metrics by the Targets
-The following labels are automatically added to metrics, which are received from targets:
+If configuration option `promregator.scraping.labelEnrichment` is enabled (which is the default), the following labels are automatically added to metrics, which are received from targets:

 * The name of the Cloud Foundry organization in which the application is running (`org_name`)
 * The name of the Cloud Foundry space in which the application is running (`space_name`)